8osco/academic_performance_analysis/README.md

 *The Ydata profiling report can also be viewed in https://8osco.github.io/

-Project board can be found in https://github.com/users/8osco/projects/8/views/1

-Version Control, labelling
+Version control is mostly managed via GitHub, using regular commits and pushes to track changes.
+The only exceptions are PowerBI files, where version control is managed on PowerBI workspace.
+Only the final version is copied to GitHub.

-## Project Plan
+## 5 Project Plan
 * Outline the high-level steps taken for the analysis.
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?

-The project plan was initiated following the establishment of business requirements on the dataset chosen.
+The project plan was initiated following the establishment of the 4 business requirements.
+The first 3 requirements are addressed primarily through the use of Jupyter Notebooks.
+The corresponding implementation is reflected in the file structure outlined above, with each analysis step detailed as follows:
-Supported by GitHub project board
-User stories were added to help outline the steps
-As outcome of the tests and models built are unknown at the outset, project plan is subject to refinement and changes Add link to project board

-Ideation with gen AI

-project planning - a lot of time was spent on EDA, which was expected

-[Placeholder!! - Construct a complete project plan, including implementation, maintenance, updates, and evaluation phases.
-Document a project plan outlining steps for data collection, updates, model retraining, and ongoing evaluation.
-The dashboard can include features for future updates, such as adding new data sources.]

-[Placeholder!! - Organise the project effectively, such as using version control systems, documenting code, and structuring the notebook.
-The README could include a project plan outlining the steps taken in the analysis.
-Learners can show clear, modular organisation in their Jupyter Notebook with sections for introduction, methodology, analysis, and conclusions.
-The dashboard can reflect a well-thought-out user experience, guiding the audience through the data story.]
+Analysis Step 1 – Data extraction and familiarisation with the dataset.
+Python functions were used to identify missing values, duplicates and outliers.
+A list of data quality issues was prepared and investigated further.
+Data cleaning tasks were prioritised, leading to the delivery of the first version of the cleaned dataset.

+Analysis Step 2 – Further feature analysis was conducted using the YData Profiling tool.
+Visualisations were employed to explore relationships between features, supporting initial views on feature selection.

+Analysis Step 3 – The four hypotheses were explored using data visualisations and evaluated with statistical measures (e.g., mean, variance), followed by validation using appropriate statistical tests.

+Analysis Step 4 – A prediction model was developed and evaluated to assess performance.
+Key features influencing academic outcomes were identified to inform the metrics and visual elements of the executive dashboard.

+Project planning, monitoring and evaluation process was supported by Github project board, which can be found in https://github.com/users/8osco/projects/8/views/1.
+User stories were created to guide the sequencing and formation of individual analysis steps.

-## The rationale to map the business requirements to the Data Visualisations
+## 6 The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations

 [placeholder!! - Articulate complex data insights in the dashboard, using visualisations and narratives to enhance user understanding.
 The README could include a section on how data insights were communicated to technical and non-technical audiences.
 The dashboard should include visualisations that are easy to understand and provide clear insights into the data.
 The README should explain how the dashboard was designed to communicate complex data insights to different audiences.
 The dashboard should include both technical metrics (e.g., statistical outputs, model accuracy) and simplified summaries or visualisations for a general audience.]